 Pedestrians in Indianapolis are required to follow crosswalk rules, such as not passing in front of a vehicle in the middle of the road.
 Pedestrians are also required not to cross the road diagonally or even walk on a road if a sidewalk is present.

-A person that violates these crosswalk rules and is involved in a pedestrian accident can be either entirely or partially at fault for the accident.
+A person who violates these crosswalk rules and is involved in a pedestrian accident can be either entirely or partially at fault for the pedestrian accident injuries.

-If you or a loved one was injured in a pedestrian accident, you should consider contacting Rowe & Hamilton in Indianapolis about your case.
-We will discuss the case with you for free and let you know whether and/or how we can help.
+If you or a loved one was injured in a pedestrian accident, you should consider contacting our law firm Rowe & Hamilton in Indianapolis about your case.
+We have an experienced attorney who will discuss the case with you for free and let you know whether and/or how we can help.

 Call us today at 317-482-7888 to schedule a free, no-obligation consultation with our legal team.